An old-fashioned fireplace isn’t only an inefficient heating source, it also can create high levels of smoke inside and outside your home.

 - Pellet inserts also lack the off-the-grid romance of heading out back and hacking down fuel yourself.

-Unlike old decorative gas fireplaces, today’s gas inserts are heat-producing dynamos that use propane or natural gas to power a steady flame dancing on fake logs, decorative modern glass chips, or stones behind a sealed glass face.
+Today’s gas inserts are heat-producing dynamos that use propane or natural gas to power a steady flame dancing on fake logs, decorative modern glass chips, or stones behind a sealed glass face.

 Gas inserts can be used in masonry or prefab fireplaces; they can be vented through the existing chimney (or a wall for a free-standing unit).